-(Compliance Rating Description of rating Extent of exposure a) High Level of There are a) High risk environments: With the exception of high risk effectiv veness minor, factors/areas such as sanctions screening 6 , the negligible institution has demonstrated an effectiveness level of shortcomir ngs in 95% or more in tested records.
-High risk environments non-high risk include controls around sanctions screening and areas.
-Targeted Financial Sanctions (TFS) 7 , PEP clients/transactions, cross border remittances (especially linked to high risk jurisdictions), high value 8 transactions
+Compliance Rating Description of rating Extent of exposure a) High Level of There are a) High risk environments: With the exception of high risk effectiveness minor, factors/areas such as sanctions screening 6 , the negligible institution has demonstrated an effective level of 95% or shortcomings in more in tested records.
+High risk environments include non-high-risk controls around sanctions screening and Targeted areas.
+Financial Sanctions (TFS) 7 , PEP clients/transactions, cross border remittances (especially linked to high-risk jurisdictions), high value 8 transactions etc. There are limited tolerance levels, if any, for compliance failures in